-Please give us the detailed information of your DDR DIMM module, as it will help us to simulate the problems you met.
+Please give us the detailed information of your DDR SDRAM module, it will help us to simulate the problems you met.

-10. Add-On Card: Indicate which add-on cards you are absolutely sure are related to the problem.
+10. ADD-ON CARD: Indicate which add-on cards you are absolutely sure are related to the problem.

-If you can't identify the problem's origin, indicate all the add-on cards inserted into your system.
-Remember to identify which card insert on which slot.
+If you cannot identify the problem's origin, indicate all the add-on cards inserted into your system.